bbc/html5-video-compositor/tutorial/tutorial.md

 Serve
 -----
-In order for the VideoCompositor to work correctly it must be served from an asynchronous capable web server (unfortunately this means "python -m SimpleHTTPServer" won't work).
+In order for the VideoCompositor to work correctly it must be served from an asynchronous capable web server.
+Unfortunately, this means "python -m SimpleHTTPServer" won't work.

 A simple web server can be acquired from the node package manager (npm).
 If you don't have npm already, you can [install it from nodejs.com](https://docs.npmjs.com/getting-started/installing-node).
 Then run this on the command line to install `http-server`: